Skip to main content

 Mont Lone Yay Paw

-Glutinous rice balls filled with palm sugar, rolled in grated coconut.
-Sweet, chewy, and satisfying traditional dessert.
+Glutinous rice balls with a palm sugar center, rolled in grated coconut.
+Sweet and chewy, and a long-standing favorite.

 vegetarianveganContains: Coconut